Cray-HPE/docs-csm/operations/validate_csm_health.md

 ```

 ## 6. UAS/UAI tests

+**NOTE** UAS/UAI are deprecated in CSM 1.5.2 and will be removed in CSM 1.6.

 The commands in this section require that the [Cray CLI is configured](#0-cray-command-line-interface) on nodes where the commands are being executed.